The extended practical driving test

 The decision about whether vocational entitlements can be regained is a matter for the DVA.
 The options are:

-- the entitlement may be refused on the grounds that you have shown yourself to be an unfit and improper person to hold a vocational driving licence
+- the entitlement may be refused because you have shown yourself to be an unfit and improper person to hold a vocational driving licence

 - you may be required to take a driving test for each additional category of vehicle that you want to drive